900 Series: Facilities & Sites

 902.10 - Facilities Inspections

-The inspection team will include the chief financial/operating officer, the manager of operations and maintenance, the head custodian, and the responsible school supervisor or administrator of each facility for the respective annual inspection on established facility standards.
+The inspection team will include the chief financial/operating officer, the manager of Operations & Maintenance, the head custodian, and the responsible supervisor or administrator of each facility for the respective annual inspection on established facility standards.

 Adopted: 6/09